chomnr/Blog-old/README.md

 # BLOG <br>
 Quick little one week project.
 I wanted to see if I was capable of making a simple blog in a week; And it might not be the best but that's alright.
-As least I got it done.
+At least I got it done.

 The backend is written in rust.<br>
 The frontend is written in React.